Business line of credit vs. credit card: How to decide

 • A business LOC offers flexible funding that can be borrowed, repaid and reborrowed as needed to support cash flow needs.

-• A business credit card also provides funding unique to business expenses, with the potential to earn rewards based on the card you choose.
+• A business credit card provides funding unique to business expenses, with the potential to earn rewards based on the card you choose.

-• Some of the differences between business LOCs and business credit cards include interest rates and the potential to earn rewards.
+• Some of the differences between business LOCs and business credit cards include interest rates, fee structures and credit limits.

 See if your business is pre-approved